cernanalysispreservation/cap-client/docs/index.rst

     $ cap-client files upload file.json -p 89b593c498874ec8bcafc88944c458a7

+    file.json uploaded successfully.

+    $ cap-client files upload config.txt history.txt dict.json -p bf6b8501822c4d2ba46028611354df7e

+    config.txt uploaded successfully.

+    history.txt uploaded successfully.

-    File uploaded successfully.
+    dict.json uploaded successfully.

 Upload Docker image
 -----------

-With the client, you can upload a Docker image that is associated to the analysis.
+With the client, you can upload Docker images that are associated to the analysis.
 Make sure that the image is present in the system by running the command `docker images` in the command line.
 The image name should be in the list.
 In the examples below we use an image called `hello-world`.

 You need to specify